1313e/e13Tools/docs/source/user/colormaps.rst

     :name: rainforest_viscm

 The *rainforest* colormap is one of the two main colormaps used in `PRISM`_, and is a visual representation of Mother Nature, in particular a dense rainforest (with blue representing the water; green the trees/plants; and yellow/red the Sun).
-It covers the full lightness range and uses all major colors (as it was created by an attempt to improve the *jet* colormap).
+It covers the full lightness range and uses basically all major colors (red might be hard to see) as it was created by an attempt to improve the *jet* colormap.
 Because it uses all major colors, this colormap is excellent for representing information where small adjacent differences should be clearly visible.
-This also makes *rainforest* a good standard colormap choice as it treats all information as equally important.
+This also makes *rainforest* a good standard colormap choice as it treats all information as equally important, in addition to being colorblind-friendly.

 Sunburst